Alex Kirilloff Player Props: Twins vs. Mariners

 Alex Kirilloff At The Plate

-- Kirilloff has 10 doubles, a triple, seven home runs and 23 walks while batting .285.
+- Kirilloff has 12 doubles, a triple, eight home runs and 25 walks while batting .282.

-- Kirilloff enters this game on a four-game hitting streak.
-Over the course of his last games, he's hitting .381 with three homers.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.